 What about calories, portion Control, and meal frequencies?

-You don’t need to count calories to lose weight, if anything, track your macronutrient intake.
+I do not recommend that you count calories to lose weight, if anything, track your macronutrient intake.
 Opt for a 50/30/20 split of protein/carbohydrate/fat respectively.

 To control your portion size, try using a smaller plate and take your time eating, you will feel full before you have finished eating this way.